Turkish Navy to continue protecting Oruç Reis vessel in Eastern Mediterranean

 "We said before that if you attack our Oruç Reis (drillship) you will pay a high price, and today they got their first response," said Erdoğan, speaking at an event marking the 19th anniversary of the ruling Justice and Development Party (AK Party).
 He did not elaborate further although he hinted that one incident had already occurred.

-He reiterated that Turkey will respond to any harassment targeting Turkish ships in the region.
+He reiterated that Turkey would respond to any harassment targeting Turkish ships in the region.

 Erdoğan's remarks came amid growing tensions in the region after Greece sent its warships to the area in the wake of signing a controversial maritime deal with Egypt.